 - Seizures within 48 hrs

-- Inability to being breathing upon delivery
+- Inability to begin breathing upon delivery

 Symptoms that appear later: